arnaldo10cisne/nba_app__python/README.md

 	 - ![enter image description here](https://res.cloudinary.com/arnaldo10cisne/image/upload/v1636934741/nba_app_python/instructions1_kg8aqj.png)
  3. Once you have all files, locate them on a single directory, and make sure to run the file **"main .py"**.
 If you have all files in the same directory, the app should run without any issues.
  4. If the program doesn't start, however, make sure you have the "request" module installed.
 This module is required for python to fetch the data from the URL.
 To install this module, inside the command line execute the following command: `pip install requests`
+ 5. There is also the "unittest_module" that contains some unit tests for the functions in "nba_module".
+To run this test, you must the command `python3 unittesting_module.py` in the command line, making sure first that the working directory is the same as the one where the files are located.

 ## Inner workings:
 The way this program works can be summarized in the following steps: